seannxh/DACFEWEBSITE/README.md

 ![image](https://github.com/user-attachments/assets/11f06381-9bd0-4900-b2e5-5f11db7d2bc0)
 # Restaurant Website Project
+- Link: https://ferestraunt-gvvc.onrender.com/home // Soon to be deployed in real world application!

 This is a fully responsive website for a restaurant that showcases the restaurant's offerings, history, menu, and contact details.
 The website is built using **React**, **Node.js**, **Express**, and **Tailwind CSS** for an interactive and modern user experience.
 ### Backend Github Link